 The UK Education System

 In the UK, secondary school education culminates in the General Certificate of Secondary Education (GCSEs).
-After GCSEs students can attend college and undertake a range of qualifications including A-levels and the International Baccalaureate Diploma Programme (IB).
-For the equivalent qualifications in your country please see this UCAS publication.
+After GCSEs students can attend college and undertake a range of qualifications, including A-levels and the International Baccalaureate Diploma Programme (IB).
+For the equivalent qualifications in your country you can get a statement about how your qualifications compare to UK equivalents from UK Naric (the UK’s National Recognition Information Centre).

 If you choose to send your child to the UK to study for their GCSEs, they can attend independent schools and boarding schools while if you your child has already undertaken their secondary education certificates they can study at independent schools, boarding schools, private schools and pathway study centres.